slanatech/swagger-stats/README.md

-## Enhancements Requests and Bug Reports
+## Enhancements and Bug Reports

-If find a bug, or have an ehancement request please report to us posting [issues](https://github.com/slanatech/swagger-stats/issues) on GitHub.
+If you find a bug, or have an enhancement in mind please post [issues](https://github.com/slanatech/swagger-stats/issues) on GitHub.

 ## License